Skip to main content

 When should I not get a massage?

-You should not book a massage if you have a fever, cold/flu, infection or skin rash.
 It also is advisable to get your physician’s approval to get a massage if you have high blood pressure, a heart condition, or untreated cancer.
 This does not mean you cannot get a massage.
 But it’s always better to be cautious.

 There are a few other conditions in which your massage therapist may need to adapt their techniques (such as arthritis or osteoporosis) or avoid an area completely (i.e., cuts, burns or varicose veins).
+Just inform them during your consult and include the information on the medical history portion of your paperwork.

 Do I need to tip my therapist?